Skip to content

 ⚠️ PHYSICS ENGINE

-The npc-walk component rely on the Ammo.js physics engine.
+The npc-walk component relies on the Ammo.js physics engine.
 Ensure that Ammo.js is installed in your project for proper functionality.

 How it works

-2. Define how the character moves by setting the type property.
-Learn more about movement types here.
+2. Movement Type: Define how the character moves by setting the type property to either points or randomMoving.

 Props